-RI industry initiatives
+RI industry initiatives13

-Logo Description Year joined Primary RI theme(s) 30% Club GROWTH THROUGH DIVERSITY 30% Club Canadian Investor Group RBC GAM is a signatory to the 30% Club Canadian Investor Group.
+Logo 14 Description Year joined Primary RI theme(s) 30% Club growth through diversity 30% Club Canadian Investor Group RBC GAM is a signatory to the 30% Club Canadian Investor Group.
 The 30% Club Canadian Investor Group is a coalition of Canada's largest institutional investors, which calls on publicly traded companies to take prompt and considered action to achieve and exceed the 30% gender diversity target and to enhance the presence of other underrepresented groups on their boards and at the executive management level.
 The coalition has instigated numerous engagements, for which RBC GAM may engage, provide inputs, and/or provide feedback.
 2018 Diversity & inclusion AIMA Alternative Investment Management Association RBC GAM is a member of the Alternative Investment Manager Association (AIMA), the global representative of the alternative investment industry.
 AIMA draws upon the expertise and diversity of its membership to provide leadership in industry initiatives such as advocacy, policy and regulatory engagement, educational programs and sound practice guides.
 A member of RBC GAM's RI team is on the Global Responsible Investment Committee.
-2019 Fair & efficient capital markets Canadian Coalition for GOOD GOVERNANCE THE VOICE OF THE SHAREHOLDER Canadian Coalition for Good Governance RBC GAM is a founding member of the Canadian Coalition for Good Governance (CCGG).
+2019 Fair & efficient capital markets Canadian Coalition for GOOD GOVERNANCE THE VOICE OF THE SHAREHOLDER: Canadian Coalition for Good Governance RBC GAM is a founding member of the Canadian Coalition for Good Governance (CCGG).
 CCGG promotes good governance practices in Canadian public companies and works to improve the regulatory environment to best align the interests of boards and management with their shareholders.
 Members of RBC GAM's RI team serve on the Public Policy and Environmental & Social committees.
-2003 Fair & efficient capital markets Corporate governance DISCLOSURE INSIGHT ACTION CDP RBC GAM is signatory to CDP, formerly known as the Carbon Disclosure Project.
+2003 Fair & efficient capital markets Corporate governance DESCLOSURE BASISHT ACTION CDP RBC GAM is signatory to CDP, formerly known as the Carbon Disclosure Project.
 CDP runs the global disclosure system that enables entities to manage their environmental impacts.
 2006 Climate change Nature Climate Action 100+ Climate Action 100+ RBC GAM is an investor participant and signatory to Climate Action 100+ (CA100+).
 CA100+ is an investor-led initiative to ensure the world's largest corporate greenhouse gas emitters take appropriate action on climate change in order to mitigate financial risk and to maximize the long-term value of assets.
 2020 Climate change CLIMATE ENGAGEMENT CANADA Climate Engagement Canada RBC GAM is a founding participant of Climate Engagement Canada (CEC).
 CEC is a finance-led initiative that drives dialogue between the financial community and corporate issuers to promote a just transition to a net-zero economy.
+This is a national engagement program in Canada, akin to Climate Action 100+.
 A member of RBC GAM's RI team is Chair of the Technical Steering Committee.
 2021 Climate change Council of Institutional Investors' Council of Institutional Investors RBC GAM is an associate member of the Council of Institutional Investors (CII).
 CII aims to promote effective corporate governance, strong shareowner rights and vibrant, transparent, and fair capital markets.
-2013 Fair & efficient capital markets Corporate governance Emerging Markets Investors Alliance Emerging Markets Investor Alliance RBC GAM is a member of the Emerging Markets Investors Alliance (EMIA).
-EMIA aims to enable institutional emerging market investors to support good governance, promote sustainable development, and improve investment performance in the governments and companies in which they invest.
-2020 Fair & efficient capital markets Corporate governance FAIRR A COLLER INITIATIVE Farm Animal Investment Risk & Return RBC GAM is a member of the Farm Animal Investment Risk & Return Initiative (FAIRR).
-FAIRR is an investor network that raises awareness of the ESG risks and opportunities brought about by intensive livestock production.
-2020 Climate change Nature Labour standards
+2013 Fair & efficient capital markets Corporate governance Emerging Markets Investor Alliance · 2020 Fair & efficient capital markets RBC GAM is a member of the Emerging Markets Investors Alliance (EMIA).
+EMIA aims to enable institutional emerging market investors to support good governance, promote sustainable Corporate governance Climate change Nature FAIRR A COLLER INITIATIVE Farm Animal Investment Risk & Return RBC GAM is a member of the Farm Animal Investment Risk & Return Initiative (FAIRR).
+FAIRR is an investor network that raises awareness of the ESG risks and opportunities brought about 2020 Climate change Nature by intensive livestock production.
+Labour standards